MinhTD18/minhtd.github.io/posts/moving-a-git-branch-to-a-new-base.md

 ---
 title: Moving A Git Branch To A New Base
+author: MinhTD13
+description: This blog shows how to move a Git branch to a new base using the git rebase command.
+The post explains how to use the git rebase --onto command to specify the base branch to move the work to and the point at which to snip the branch.
+The tutorial provides an example, showing how to move a branch named my-work from its original base branch old-home to a new base branch new-home.
+It also includes an alias command to make the process easier to remember and execute.
 ---

 # Moving A Git Branch To A New Base